ember-cli/eslint-plugin-ember/docs/rules/no-get-with-default.md

 - `||` operator
 - ternary operator

 In addition, [Nullish Coalescing Operator `??`](https://github.com/tc39/proposal-nullish-coalescing) will land in the JavaScript language soon so developers can leverage safe property access with native support instead of using `getWithDefault`.
+But note that `??` checks for either `undefined` or `null` whereas `getWithDefault` only checks for `undefined`.

 ## Examples